 You can see in a transactional sale, the buyer often just has a few key questions and is ready to move on.
 Does sales add value?
 Well, often not so much.

-But in a solution sale, a great sales rep is the buyer’s ally.
-She helps design the pilot.
+But in a solution sale, a great sales rep is the buyer’s ally — and does a lot of real work for them.
+The rep helps design the pilot.
 She makes sure the product is configured properly and deployed properly (often with help from others, but owns getting it done).
 She does multiple demos to multiple stakeholders, and answers their questions truthfully but also with an eye to supporting the buyer.
 She marshalls vendor resources to making sure the roll-out goes well.

 That’s a lot of help.
 Especially to a buyer that has a fixed budget, but in the end, isn’t really paying out of their own pocket.